mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 .. figure:: ../images/MaxEntMUSR00022725.png
    :align: center

-In this last example, :ref:`algm-FFT` is run on a different muon dataset.
+In this last example, :ref:`algm-MaxEnt` is run on a different muon dataset.
 The figure shows the original and reconstructed data (left), the real part of the image (middle) and its imaginary part (right).